PandasThumb/pandasthumb.github.io/_posts/2026/2026-07-04-david-coppedge-needs-a-refresher.md

 ---
-title: David Coppege makes it clear a refresher course is needed
+title: David Coppedge makes it clear a refresher course is needed
 date: 2026-07-04 12:00:01 -08:00
 author: Joe Felsenstein
 ---

 <div align="center">
 <figure><img src="/uploads/2026/Tuatarab.jpg" alt="[A tuatara, which is not a lizard]" /><br/>
-<figcaption>Like Coppege's post, this one shows an image of a Tuatara.
+<figcaption>Like Coppedge's post, this one shows an image of a Tuatara.
 It is by
 Michael Hamilton<br/>and is from Wikimedia and is under Creative Commons Attribution-Share Alike 3.0 <br/>license.
 I think that this one is better.</figcaption>